perrette/sealevelbayes/README.md

 An overview of all available parameters can be printed via

     sealevelbayes-run --help

-Or for a light-weight version that does not import module dependencies:

-    sealevelbayes-runid --print-help

 A complete documentation is still work in progress.